-If you have a SMSF then it is imperative to seek advice before you leave as the penalties for non-compliance can be severe.
+If you have a SMSF (Self-Managed Super Funds) then it’s imperative to seek advice before you leave as the penalties for non-compliance can be severe.

-However, for some the benefits of owning a SMSF can turn into a nightmare should the Australian Tax Office (ATO) deem that the fund has become a ‘non-complying Australian superannuation fund’.
+However, for some the benefits of owning a SMSF can turn into a nightmare should the Australian Taxation Office (ATO) deem that the fund has become a ‘non-complying Australian superannuation fund’.

 For a SMSF to continue to enjoy the superannuation tax concessions it must remain a ‘complying Australian superannuation fund’.
 To remain a complying SMSF your fund must pass three tests:

 If the ATO deems that your SMSF is a non-complying fund, you may lose all the tax concessions that are available for super funds in general.
 Not only in the current year, but also since inception of the SMSF.

 The current penalty stands at 45% of the SMSF income AND the SMSF’s ‘concessional component’ in the year that the SMSF became non-compliant.